 At Least 11 Dead, Others Missing After Tour Boat Sinks In Missouri Lake

-At least 11 people are reported dead after an amphibious tourist boat carrying 31 passengers capsized and sank during a severe squall in a lake in southern Missouri, the local sheriff said.
+At least 11 people are dead after an amphibious tourist boat carrying 31 passengers capsized and sank during a severe squall in a lake in southern Missouri, the local sheriff said.

-Stone County Sheriff Doug Rader said seven others were hospitalized after the incident at Table Lake near Branson, according to Branson Tri Lake News.
-The capsize occurred during a storm that produced gusts up to 80 mph.
+Stone County Sheriff Doug Rader said seven others were hospitalized after the incident at Table Lake near Branson, one of them in serious condition, according to Branson Tri Lake News.
+The capsize occurred during a storm that produced gusts of 60 to 80 mph.

-The newspaper reports that at 11:30 p.m., Rader said 11 people were dead.
-He said some of the passengers aboard the duck boat were children.
+At 11:30 p.m.
+Thursday, Rader said 11 people were confirmed dead.
+He said dive teams were wrapping up for the evening and would resume in the morning.
+Some of the passengers aboard the duck boat were children, Rader said, but he declined to say if any were among the dead.

 Kaitlyn McConnell, a spokeswoman for Cox Branson hospital, where the seven were being treated, said the patients were a mix of adults and children, according to The Springfield News-Leader.

-The News-Leader reports, "Recovery efforts continued after dark, with some passengers still unaccounted for.
-A dive team from Western Taney County was in the water and a team from the Missouri State Highway Patrol was on the way, as well."
+In a video posted on The Springfield News-Leader's website, patrons eating dinner at a restaurant on the nearby Showboat Branson Belle watch the tragedy unfold.

-On its Facebook page, the Southern Stone County Fire Protection District referred to the scene as a "mass casualty incident."
+The duck boat can be seen struggling to make headway against a train of wind-driven waves.
+To the gasps of the onlookers, it finally sinks.

-Rader said he believed the capsize was storm-related.
 The incident reportedly occurred at around 7 p.m. local time.

 The National Weather Service reported that a heavy storm paced through the county beginning at about 6:30 p.m., reaching Table Rock Dam at about the time of the accident.
 The NWS predicted gusts of 60-70 mph.